-After a lot of inspiration research, I used a project planner to list down the things that are currently working in our laundry space, the things that aren't, my wish list for the space, and the things we'll need to purchase, I'll be sharing more details in my next post, but if you've got a project coming up, you might want to use a planner to help you think about exactly what is and isn't working in your current space, as well as your wish-list of ideas.
-Here's my inspiration for the different elements of our new laundry space...
+I used a project planner to list down the things that are currently working in our laundry space, the things that aren't, my wish list for the space, and the things we'll need to purchase.
+I'll be sharing more details in my next post, but if you've got a project coming up, you might want to use a planner to help you consider what is and isn't working in your current space.

-Getting the sorting phase of the laundry process down to an easy system is crucial for saving yourself time and effort when it comes time for washing.
-We currently use dark and light sorting baskets, similar to the ones below, which makes it so easy to throw in a load without having to sort first.
+Creating an easy-to-follow system for the sorting laundry phase is crucial for saving yourself time and effort when it comes time for washing.
+We currently use light and dark sorting baskets which makes it so easy to throw in a load without having to sort first.
 I'd like to add another of these baskets for towels and linens.

 Wicker baskets (labelled of course!) are another sorting solution, depending on how many washing categories you have i.e. darks, lights, towels, linen, sports clothes etc. You can then grab the basket you need when it comes time to wash.

 I love these concealed storage baskets, as you're not taking up any valuable floor space.
-I just wonder how likely my children and husband would be to actually get their dirty clothes in the right baskets, and how many items would more likely end up on the floor...
+I just wonder how likely my children and husband would be to actually get their dirty clothes in the right baskets, and how many items would just end up on the floor...

 This is another great idea for drying delicate items and things that should be dried flat rather than hung - a pull-out drying rack!
 Heart-eyes!

-A simple rod with coat-hangers ready to be used makes drying shirts and blouses a breeze and helps them maintain their shape.
+A simple rod with spare coat-hangers makes drying shirts and blouses a breeze and helps them maintain their shape.

 And how great is this nifty product! (available here) I'm not sure how well the shirts would dry so close together, but it would be useful to hang items when ironing a large collection.

-Great laundry storage is another absolute essential for me.
-There are lots of bits and pieces that we store in this space (you can see all the different categories in this video), so I want as much storage as possible!
+Great storage is another absolute essential for any laundry!
+There are lots of bits and pieces that we store in our laundry (you can see all the different categories in this video), so I want as much storage as possible in our new one!
 Whether it's concealed behind cabinet doors...

 On open shelves with large, durable baskets...